 Histology demonstrates 1:

-Ultrasound typically demonstrates distortion and thickening of the root of the mesentery with a slight decrease in echogenicity.
+Ultrasound typically demonstrates distortion and thickening of the root of the mesentery with a slight increase in echogenicity.
 Mass effect may be evident 3.
-A halo of sparing around vessels may be also seen on ultrasound as a region of hyperechoic fat 3.
-Color Doppler interrogation may show non-deviated mesenteric vessels within the mass 17.
+A halo of sparing around vessels may be also seen on ultrasound as a region of hypoechoic fat 3.
+Color Doppler may show non-deviated mesenteric vessels within the mass 17.

 CT features are somewhat dependent on the main tissue component and include: